waacton/Unicolour/Unicolour.Readme/docs/wxy-colour-space.md

 - Relative luminance `Y`

-While the concepts themselves are not new _(see Helmholtz coordinates)_, I'm not aware of them being used in a colour space format like this.
+While the concepts themselves are not new _(see Helmholtz coordinates)_, I'm not aware of them being used in this kind of colour space format.

 WXY is fully implemented in [Unicolour](https://github.com/waacton/Unicolour), allowing it to be converted to and from any other colour space, interpolated, and compared.